nemethmik/cristina10/README.md

   - `<slot name=after></slot>` is a named slot to make customizing the display of the web component more flexible. slots and shadow DOM are provided by the browser.

 ### Part 5: Almost Everything You should Know About Slots and Shadow DOM
+- Watch [Web Components Getting Started - 05 Controlling Elements from within a Web Component](https://youtu.be/ejLHZR8IEqQ) to see how to stop and restart the timer component.
 ```ts
   querySlotElementAll(slot:string,name:string):[HTMLElement | null]  {
     const slotElement = this.shadowRoot?.querySelector(slot ? `slot[name=${slot}]` : `slot`) as HTMLSlotElement